crowdpro3/bogdanvlviv.github.io/_posts/2018-10-19-minitest-mock_expectations-1_0_0-released.markdown

 I thought these "method call assertions" could be useful for the Ruby community, so I decided to create a gem that would extend [minitest](https://github.com/seattlerb/minitest) with these, almost the same, assertions.
 It is how gem [minitest-mock_expectations](https://github.com/bogdanvlviv/minitest-mock_expectations) was born.

-> NOTE: Module [`ActiveSupport::Testing::MethodCallAssertions`](https://github.com/rails/rails/blob/a72bca82301bc4851f40945f85711f5cefd10178/activesupport/lib/active_support/testing/method_call_assertions.rb) marked as private API by `# :nodoc:` comment.
+> NOTE: Module [`ActiveSupport::Testing::MethodCallAssertions`](https://github.com/rails/rails/blob/a72bca82301bc4851f40945f85711f5cefd10178/activesupport/lib/active_support/testing/method_call_assertions.rb) is marked as private API by `# :nodoc:` comment.

 ## minitest-mock_expectations 1.0.0